How can I help myself when I have hip pain?

 It’s generally best to carry on doing your normal activities, but try not to overdo things.
 You might need to pace yourself to allow you to do a little bit more each day.
 Try the following tips:

-- Alter activities where you have to stand on one leg; for example, when you get into a car, sit on the side of the seat and swing both legs in rather than stepping in one leg at a time.
+• Alter activities where you have to stand on one leg; for example, when you get into a car, sit on the side of the seat and swing both legs in rather than stepping in one leg at a time.
+Complementary therapies

-Many different complementary therapies and herbal remedies are believed to help with pain relief.
-Some people do feel better when they use complementary therapies, but on the whole these treatments aren’t recommended for use on the NHS because there’s no conclusive evidence that they’re effective.
+complementary therapies and herbal remedies are believed to help with pain relief.
+Some people do feel better when they use complementary therapies, but on the whole these treatments aren’t recommended for use on the NHS because there’s no proof that they definitely work.